-- I will spread love and joy to others because I’m happy inside.
+- I spread love and joy to others.

-- I am a spiritual being with infinite potential to love.
+- I am a spiritual being with infinite potential to give and receive love.

 By repeating such affirmations, you tremendously boost your self-esteem, develop empathy towards others, tone down your ego, and increase your confidence.

-You must make an effort to believe in your affirmations (with emotions).
-If you don’t believe what you are saying, your subconscious mind will not get the message.
+Try to make an effort to believe in your affirmations (with emotions).
+Initially, it may sound silly to repeat these words, but you’ll see the benefits over time.
+If you don’t believe in your words, your subconscious mind will not get the message.
 Just like meditation, affirmations also require daily practice.

 There are many other techniques which I will be covering shortly in other articles.

 One of the most important books that helped me learn about the subconscious mind is “The Power of Subconscious mind”.
 If you’re interested, you can check out this book here on amazon.